deniseleechewwoon/project-1/README.md

 ## Testing
 The site is manually tested on a macbook pro, windows laptop, mobile device (Samsung note 9) and ipad pro to ensure the responsiveness and that all the links work well.
-They were tested on different browsers (Chrome, Safari, Morzilla Firefox and Internet Explorer).

-The site works well....

 1. Landing Page
     - The animated slide in effect of the page works well with every refresh